SupaxInc/data-structure-and-algorithms/README.md

 ## 206 - Reversed Linked List

-**Optimized Approach[O(n)]:** Normal traversal through a linked list
+**Intuition:** Reverse a single linked list

+- Solutions

+    **Brute Force:** Transform it to an array, reverse array, then add it again as a linked list

+    - Time Complexity: O(3n) → O(n)
+    - Space Complexity: O(n)

+    **Optimized Approach:** Use temp pointers

+    - Time Complexity: O(n)
+    - Space Complexity: O(1)

     **Solution:** Point a temp pointer to ****the next current node then using the next node of the current node to point to the previous node effectively creating a reversal.
 The current node then becomes the temp pointer to restart the process again.

-## 21 - Merged Two Sorted Lists
+## 21 - Merge Two Sorted Lists

+**Intuition:** Merging two sorted lists making sure the two lists are still when merged.

+- Solutions

-**Optimized Approach[O(n)]:** Normal traversal through a linked list
+    **Optimized Approach:** Singly linked list traversal

+    - Time Complexity: O(n)
+    - Space Complexity: O(n)

     **Solution:** Point the merged list to a reference to a dummy node, the dummy node will be used to traverse and create the sorted list by connecting it to the list with the smallest value each iteration.

-**Gotchas:**
+    **Unique uses:**

     - Merged list needs to point to a dummy node to reference the head of the new sorted list as it will traverse to the tail end
-- Since while loop may exist early with a list still having remaining elements, we need to connect the dummy node to the remaining elements
+    - Since while loop may exit early with a list still having remaining elements, we need to connect the dummy node to the remaining elements
     - Use Chat GPT as a visualization of how the iterative process works:
         - Initialization: mergedList -> [dummy node]
         - Moving dummy node to the next node: mergedList -> [dummy node] -> [1]
         - Moving dummy node to the next node: mergedList -> [dummy node] -> [1] -> [2]
         - Returning the next node of mergedList:  [1] -> [2]

 ## 141 - Linked List Cycle